-- Nettie: Younger sister of Celie, Nettie is not only loyal but also an honestly intelligent girl, who immediately makes her way out of the stepfather’s virtual prison after coming to know his predatory behavior.
+- Nettie: Nettie is Celie’s younger sister.
+She’s loyal, honest, and intelligent girl, who immediately makes her way out of the stepfather’s virtual prison after coming to know his predatory behavior.
 After exploiting her educational capability and opportunity, she leaves for African for preaching with the passion to help her family siblings even if she is away from her sister and proves a good ward for Adam and Oliva, Celie’s siblings.
 Although Samuel proves a blessing in disguise for her, she has her independent thinking and experience that she demonstrates in her diary entries.

 - Mister: Referred as Albert in the novel, Mr. ——-or Mister is a handsome person who marries Nettie and loves Shug Avery but never marries her.
 He has set social and conventional barriers in the domestic life of Nettie by stopping her from communicating with her sister.
 Although by the end of the novel he comes to his senses of having an overbearing attitude toward women, he still stays almost the same and hands over the letters of Nettie to Celie after taking life seriously.

 - Harpo: Despite his sensitive nature and loving attitude toward Celie, Harpo is obsessed with his mother and does not see her as a replacement.
-That is why he could not fit with Sofia for which Celie has to guide him.
+That is why he could not get along with Sofia.
+Later, Celie has to guide him.
 His consultation with his father plays havoc with his conjugal life including some advice from Celie after which he loses heart and continues living at Sofia’s will.

-- Sofia Butler: Sofia Butler’s character becomes significant in the course of the novel on account of her marriage to Harpo, the son of Mister, and her relationship with Celie and Shug.
-A domineering lady, she constantly harps on Harpo in a way that Celie has to intervene to advise Harpo on how to handle her.
+- Sofia Butler: Sofia Butler is significant character in the novel.
+She marries Harpo, the son of Mister, and her relationship with Celie and Shug.
+A domineering lady, she constantly depends on Harpo in a way that Celie has to intervene to advise Harpo on how to handle her.
 A girl of a fiery temper, she breaks the teeth of Mary Agnes, stays in jail, and comes out again to cause awe and fear among other ladies of the area.
-What makes her stand tall among other characters is her indomitable spirit and her will to spurn white people at every cost.
+What makes her stand tall among other characters is her indomitable spirit and her will to despise white people.

-- Aunt Odessa: The character of Aunt Odessa is not only significant but also important in that she is the sister of Sofia who has a strong impact on Harpo, Mister’s son, who marries Sofia, and becomes her stooge.
-She immediately comes to support Sofia when she finds her behind bars on account of causing injuries to Mary.
+- Aunt Odessa: Aunt Odessa is also significant.
+She is Sofia’s sister who has a strong impact on Harpo, Mister’s son, who marries Sofia, and becomes her stooge.
+She immediately comes to support Sofia when she finds her behind bars after causing injuries to Mary.

 - Mary Agnes: Popular as Squeak, Mary Agnes appears on the scene when Sofia leaves for prison.
 Sofia knocks out her teeth when she shows her attitude after Harpo shows his inclination toward her.

-- Old Mister: As the father of Albert, Old Mister appears only once, and after berating his son, he disappears.
-It is he, who causes a stir in the household and brings Albert and Celie close to each other.
+- Old Mister: Albert’s father, Old Mister appears only once, and after berating his son, he disappears.
+It is he, who causes a stir in the household but brings Albert and Celie close to each other.

 Writing Style of The Color Purple

-Comprising short letters, the style of the novel, The Color Purple, is very sketchy, haphazard, and disjointed on account of the flashbacks contains in the letters of Celie.
-However, when the readers end up in the middle, they find the storyline connecting the important dots.
+The Color Purple is very vague, disorganized, and disjointed on account of the flashbacks from Celie’s letters.
+However, when the readers reach halfway through the book, they find the storyline connecting the important dots.
 This makes it a complete story having all the characters related to each other and helping each other.
 As the characters are mostly African Americans, they use sub-standard colloquial English which also has been used in the letters.
-Sentence structure, too, suffers due to this use of colloquial language comprising slang, cliches, metaphors, and similes.
+Sentence structure, too, suffers due to this use of colloquial language comprising slang, clichés, metaphors, and similes.